nightscout/cgm-remote-monitor/README.md

 While you can install Nightscout on a virtual server or a Raspberry Pi, we do not recommend this unless you have at least some experience hosting Node applications and development using the toolchain in use with Nightscout.
-Heroku automates all of the hosting for you and even many of the dvelopers run their production sites in Heroku due to convenience.
+Heroku automates all of the hostings for you and even many of the developers run their production sites in Heroku due to convenience.

-If you're a hosting provider and want to provide our users additional free hosting options, you're welcome to issue a documentation pull request with instructions on how to setup Nightscout on your system.
+If you're a hosting provider and want to provide our users with additional free hosting options, you're welcome to issue a documentation pull request with instructions on how to setup Nightscout on your system.

 ## Recommended minimum browser versions for using Nightscout:

-Older versions of the browsers might work, but are untested.
+Older versions of the browsers might work but are untested.

 - Android 4
 - iOS 6